France says Iran not respecting U.N. text on ballistic missiles

 Some states say this phrasing does not make it an obligatory commitment.

-Iran has repeatedly said its missile programme is purely defensive and denied the missiles are designed to carry nuclear warheads.
+Iran has repeatedly said its missile programme is purely defensive and denied they are designed to carry nuclear warheads.

 Le Drian on Sunday said he would travel to Iran in March and that France had begun talks with Tehran to discuss its missile programme and regional activities.

-But Iran’s foreign ministry spokesman on Monday dismissed the suggestion of talks on either issu and said Iran had shown it “would not change course under pressure.”
+But Iran’s foreign ministry spokesman on Monday dismissed the suggestion of talks on either issue.

 “If there is such a quote (from the French foreign minister) that we held talks, we deny it.
 We have not had any negotiations about our missile and defence capabilities and will not talk about these issues with others,” Bahram Qasemi was quoted as saying by Tasnim news agency on Monday.